-This program offers a sequence of courses that provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Education and Training career cluster; provides technical skill proficiency, and includes competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills, and knowledge of all aspects of the Education and Training career cluster.
+This program offers a sequence of courses that provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Education and Training career cluster; provides technical skill proficiency, and includes competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills, and knowledge of all aspects of Education and Training career cluster.

 This program is designed to provide bilingual students with the knowledge and skills necessary to carry out the work associated with areas of written translation (SOC 27-3091) in the workplace.
-Graduates are prepared for positions as in-house translators for the private sector including translation agencies, translators for government agencies, hospital translators, and freelance translators translation strategy including the four steps to the translation process (text analysis, documentation, actual translation task, and revision); and applied linguistic notions and concepts including language and cultural awareness.
+Graduates are prepared for positions as in-house translators for the private sector including translation agencies, translators for government agencies, hospital translators, and freelance translators actual translation task, and revision); and applied linguistic notions and concepts including language and cultural awareness.
 Ethical considerations and professional organizations are also included.
+Additional Information relevant to this Career and Technical Education (CTE) program is provided at the end of this document.

-The content includes but is not limited to knowledge and acquisition of a broad non-technical bilingual vocabulary; bilingual legal, financial, and medical terminology; translation theory and
+The content includes but is not limited to knowledge and acquisition of a broad non-technical bilingual vocabulary; bilingual legal, financial, and medical terminology; translation theory and translation strategy including the four steps to the translation process (text analysis, documentation,